How To Detect A Gas Leak From Stove

 If you’re a cook and spend most of your time in the kitchen, you probably know how awful natural gas smells.
 However, natural gas is odourless, which means an artificial smell is added to it to alarm homeowners and chefs in case of leaks.

-The odourless natural gas is dangerous to breathe in, and long-term exposure may lead to respiratory issues.
+Natural gas is odourless and dangerous; long-term exposure may lead to respiratory issues.
 Whenever you notice an awful gas smell lingering in your kitchen, it’s time to switch off the electrical or gas appliances and look for a gas leak.

 Did you know that a discoloured flame is one of the telltale signs of a gas leak?
 Usually, you will notice blue flames when you ignite a gas stove.

-However, if you notice yellow, orange or red flames, there might be a gas leak.
+However, if you notice yellow, orange, or red flames, there might be a gas leak.
 Such warm colours indicate slow gas leaks, which are poisonous to everyone in the home.
-And that’s why we suggest you get in touch with a gas fitter without delay.
+That’s why we suggest you contact a gas fitter without delay.

 An unusual spike in gas bills is one of the best ways to detect a gas leak in your kitchen.
 Thus, we suggest you compare the previous month’s statement with the current one to see the spike in the amount.
 If you notice unusual points, call for professionals immediately.

 Mix water with a teaspoon of soap to get a concentrated solution.
-Next, apply the solution to the surface you suspect is gas is leaking from.
-Wait for a few minutes after you finish using the mix for the bubbles to appear.
-If they do, then there’s a gas leak in house.
-Once you detect a gas leak, make sure you don’t waste any moment and call professionals immediately.
+Next, apply the solution to the surface from which you suspect the gas is leaking.
+Wait a few minutes after you finish using the mix for the bubbles to appear.
+If they do, then there’s a gas leak in the house.
+Once you detect a gas leak, ensure you don’t waste any moment and call professionals immediately.

 A gas leak can trigger respiratory issues and cause explosions if left untreated.
 We are sure nobody wants that to happen.
 It is crucial to identify a gas leak in the initial stages.

-After locating a gas leak, don’t forget to turn off the gas and open doors and windows for proper ventilation.
-Also, make sure you contact a professional immediately to save you from more significant troubles.
+After locating a gas leak, remember to turn off the gas and open doors and windows for proper ventilation.
+Also, contact a professional immediately to prevent more serious troubles.

 And if you need an emergency gas fitter in Melbourne, contact our experts!